Police given more time to quiz Westminster terror suspect

 Footage aired on BBC News showed the car’s approach towards Parliament, where it crossed into oncoming traffic and collided with cyclists before entering a small road and crashing into a security barrier.

-Three people sustained non-life-threatening injuries.
+Three people sustained non life-threatening injuries.
 One man was treated at the scene while another man and a woman were taken to hospital but were discharged by Tuesday evening.

 Images posted online showed a man wearing a black puffer jacket being led away in handcuffs from the car as armed police swarmed the scene.